 Affiliations & Certifications

-Right Fit Senior Living Solutions is a member in good standing with the Beaverton Area Chamber of Commerce, the Hillsboro Chamber of Commerce, the Forest Grove Chamber of Commerce, the Lake Oswego Chamber of Commerce, the Tualatin Chamber of Commerce, Westside Referral Network, Senior Provider Information Network, Metropolitan Senior Network, and Oregon Senior Referral Agency Association where Liz is the President and Pam is the Advocacy Chair.
-We are proud that everybody at Right Fit Senior Living Solutions has become a Platinum Certified SAGE Care Provider specializing in helping LGBT seniors.
+Right Fit Senior Living Solutions is a member in good standing with the Senior Provider Information Network, Metropolitan Senior Network, and Oregon Senior Referral Agency Association where Sarah is the Vice-President.
+We are proud that Right Fit Senior Living Solutions has become a Platinum Certified SAGE Care Provider specializing in helping LGBT seniors.